Article Processing Charges

 Fast Track Journal Consideration

-Our goal is to provide the research community with quick and immediate access to recently completed research works in various research areas that are rapidly developing with great potential impact.
-Fast track journals are crucial for research articles that are exceptionally important and require urgent dissemination, or where there is a funding policy reason for urgent publication.
-Fast track is considered the best way to disseminate an outstanding article that reports important and timely developments.
+Our goal is to provide the research community with quick and immediate access to recently completed research works in various research areas that are rapidly developing with significant potential impact.
+Fast-track journals are crucial for research articles that are exceptionally important and require urgent dissemination or where there is a funding policy reason for critical publication.
+Fast track is the best way to disseminate an outstanding article that reports essential and timely developments.

 Fast track publication service is provided to shorten the time to decision and publication.
-The entire peer review can be done within 4 weeks and the article shall be published within 2 days post-acceptance as Article in Press.
-If you wish to use fast track publication service, please submit your manuscript and write to the editor in chief with manuscript ID at firstname.lastname@example.org
+The entire peer review can be done within four weeks, and the article shall be published within two days post-acceptance as Article in Press.
+If you wish to use fast track publication service, please submit your manuscript and write to the editor-in-chief with manuscript ID at [email protected].

 The charge has to be paid with the submission of the article.
-Please mention in the Editor's Box (during Submission) that you would like to use this route in order to receive the invoice.
+Please mention in the Editor's Box (during Submission) that you would like to use this route to receive the invoice.

 ARTICLE WITHDRAWAL (At Any Point Before the Author Receive the Letter of Acceptance)

 Manuscripts may only be withdrawn if they have not been formally published.
-Withdrawn means that the article content (PDF file) is removed and replaced with a PDF file which simply states that the article has been withdrawn according to the Eduvelop Journal's Policy on Article Withdrawal.
+Retired means that the article content (PDF file) is removed and replaced with a PDF stating that the article has been withdrawn according to the Eduvelop Journal's Policy on Article Withdrawal.
 Authors may contact the editors to withdraw their manuscript if: